1,000+ Opportunities

 Individuals and businesses are invited to make a tax-deductible donation in any amount or contact Executive Director Jessica Weyand to sponsor the entire amount of the scholarship of your choice.

-Based on current listing details, eligibility includes: Open to educators and service providers supporting gifted students in North Carolina.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Open to educators and service providers supporting gifted students in North Carolina.
+Confirm the full requirements in the official notice before applying.

-The current target date is December 30, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NC TAG Gifted Education Resources Grant are due December 30, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.